graphql/community-wg/social-media/social-media-guide.md

 There are 4 posting slots every day, 2 for US times, 2 for EU times, based on what we found worked best.
 Avoid Fridays if possible as the engagement is lower.

-We generally aim to do 3-5 posts/week to keep our audience engaged while not spamming it.
+We generally aim to do 3-5 posts/channel/week to keep our audience engaged while not spamming it.
+That's roughly one post every week day.

 ## Tone of voice